BillJr99/Ursinus-CSPedagogy/_pages/Projects/proj-servicelearning.md

 ## Class Presentation

 Finally, you will present a summary of your project to our class, and summarize your experience and reflections during the experience.

+## Unit and Lesson Activities

+Your final report will include the complete unit and lesson activities you developed throughout the semester.
+Consider this your portfolio!
+I encourage you to publish this publicly.